-What Are the Differences between Authorized Copies Versus Informational Copies?
+What Are the Differences Between Authorized Copies of Iowa Vital Records Versus Informational Copies?

 Authorized copies typically include the official seal or stamp of the issuing agency, as well as the signature of the registrar or other authorized personnel.
 On the other hand, informational copies are not intended for official identification purposes.
 They may have a stamp or large print across the face of the document stating that they are not valid for establishing identity.
 Informational copies are not issued with the official seal or stamp of the issuing agency, and they do not have the signature of the registrar or other authorized personnel.